galaxyxone/ipfsStatViewer/DEVELOPMENT_DOCUMENTS.md

 ### 1. Start with a simple react web app/plugin that a user can install within their browser

- - Stats pulling data from users IPFS node via http api request
+ - Stats(filename, filesize) are requested from users IPFS node via http api request

   - D3.js uses http request to build Treemap